DimasRulit/Encrypt-Passwords/README.md

 If you need to decrypt files: Run the program, plug in the flash drive, press 2 and then enter the name of the pet that was used to create absolutely all files with passwords.
 You will get a list of services.
 Selected the service number - the password is automatically copied to the clipboard.

-##NOTE: ONLY WORKS ON WINDOWS SYSTEMS.
+## NOTE: ONLY WORKS ON WINDOWS SYSTEMS.

 What I like about this project is if you copy all the data from the flash drive, given the key, etc. to another flash drive - the program will not be able to decrypt, because the information in the key does not match the information in the new flash drive.
-But the information in the key is encrypted thanks to the IW file.
+But the information in the key is encrypted thanks to the IV file.
 And thanks to the same file, the data is encrypted.